-In the first quarter of 2014, we acquired the worldwide development, manufacturing and commercial rights to JZP-110, other than in certain jurisdictions in Asia, for an upfront payment of \$125.0 million.
-We also incurred a \$2.0 million milestone expense, which was triggered on assignment of the JZP-110 rights to us.
+In the first half of 2014, we acquired the worldwide development, manufacturing and commercial rights to JZP-110, other than in certain jurisdictions in Asia, for an upfront payment of \$125.0 million.
+We also paid a \$2.0 million milestone which was triggered on assignment of the JZP-110 rights to us.